|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Side dishes play an important role in Korean cuisine, and this recipe for Korean anchovies is no exception.
-As with other Korean sides, you can serve this dish as an appetizer, a side dish or as part of a main dish.
-In Korean, this anchovy dish is known as myulchi bokum, or alternatively myeolchi bokkeum.
-This meal is easy, satisfying and nutritious.
+In Korean, this popular anchovy dish is known as myulchi bokum, or alternatively myeolchi bokkeum.
+Side dishes, also known as banchan, play an important role in Korean cuisine—think scallion pancakes or steamed eggs—and this recipe for Korean anchovies is no exception.
+As with other sides, you can serve this dish as an appetizer, a side dish, or as part of the main dish.
+It's crunchy, salty, and spicy, and goes well alongside steamed rice.

 - 1 green chili pepper, sliced into rounds or strips (optional)